ckormanyos/real-time-cpp/readme.md

 available here.

-A GNU GCC port with a relatively high level of C++11 awareness such as GCC 5.2 or higher (better yet, higher) is required for building the reference application.
+A GNU GCC port with a relatively high level of C++11 awareness such as GCC 5 (or, better yet, higher) is required for building the reference application.

-Some of the code snippets demonstrate language elements not only from C++11, but also from C++14 and C++17.
-A compiler with C++17 support (such as GCC 7.2.0) can, therefore, be beneficial for success with *all* of the code snippets.
+Some of the code snippets demonstrate language elements not only from C++11, but also from C++14, 17, 20.
+A compiler with C++17 support (such as GCC 7) or even C++20 support (such as GCC 11) can, therefore, be beneficial for success with *all* of the code snippets.

 In the reference application on `*Win`, the makefiles are aware of a default location for the respective GCC tool chains.
 This location has been defined by me